magicpages/ghost-typesense/packages/core/README.md

 - ⚙️ Flexible configuration for custom fields and schema
 - 🚀 Efficient pagination handling for large Ghost sites
 - 🧩 TypeScript interfaces for type safety
+- 📝 Automatic plaintext generation from HTML content to make sure the most relevant content is indexed

 ## Installation